-Lord Howe Island’s abundant marine life and crystal-clear waters attract divers from around the world to some of the best diving on the planet.
+Lord Howe Island’s abundant marine life and crystal clear waters attract divers from around the world to explore some of the best dive sites on the planet.

 There are over 60 world-class dive sites, most located just a short boat ride (10-20 minutes) from shore.

 The island’s most spectacular dive is Balls Pyramid – the world’s tallest sea stack, located 26km south of the island.
 Divers (Advanced certification required) can expect to see massive schools of violet sweep, amberjack, kingfish, silver drummer, rainbow runners, trevally and occasionally marlin, dolphins and wahoo.
 It’s also possible to see ballina angelfish – a deep water angel that is generally only found in water in excess of 100 metres, and Balls Pyramid is believed to be the only destination where you can see them on recreational scuba in 25 metres.
 Dives at Balls Pyramid average 25 metres in depth and range from drift dives to cave dives to simply following a coral wall.